JeremyTCD/Mimo/ReadMe.md

        |-- ...
    ```

-   The *theme* directory is the BasicBlog DocFx theme.
+   The *theme* directory is the Mimo DocFx theme.

    Note: It was not necessary to specify what you were installing when you ran `yarn install` because *blog/package.json* is preconfigured with the necessary dependencies.